ThbltLmr/yt-term/ARTICLE.md

 ## Demo and next steps
 Here is a short demo of our terminal streaming video player:
 <DEMO>

+You can find the full source code [here](https://github.com/ThbltLmr/yt-term).
+This article covers the program as it was in [release 1.0.0](https://github.com/ThbltLmr/yt-term/releases/tag/v1.0.0).

 What's next?
 Well, as expected from a toy project, our program is currently not very efficient.
 In particular, we currently start 4 sub-processes: two `yt-dlp` sub-processes and two `FFmpeg` sub-processes.
 Our next step will be to use a single `yt-dlp` process, and handle the parsing and demultiplexing of the video data we get.